munificent/magpie/doc/site/markdown/expressions/flow-control.md

 ## Conjunctions

+**TODO: These are part of the standard library now and not in the core language.
+Need to move the docs.**

 What other languages call "logical operators", Magpie calls "conjunctions".
 They are considered flow control expressions and not operators because they conditionally execute some code&mdash; they short-circuit.
 There are two conjunctions in Magpie: `and` and `or`.
 Both of them are infix operators, like so:

     :::magpie